aetperf/aetperf.github.io/_posts/2025-09-29-Data-Loading-From-S3-Parquet-Files-to-PostgreSQL-on-OVH-Cloud.md

 ### Hardware Configuration
 - **Compute**: 32 vCores @ 2.3 GHz with 64 GB RAM
-- **Storage**: 400 GB local NVMe for the OS, plus a 1TB high-speed Gen2 block storage volume where PostgreSQL's data directory resides
+- **Storage**: 400 GB local NVMe where PostgreSQL's data directory resides
-- **Network**: 4 Gbps bandwidth - which we'll see becomes a limiting factor at higher parallelism
+- **Network**: 4 Gbps bandwidth
 - **Location**: Gravelines (GRA11) datacenter

-Note that the PostgreSQL data directory is specifically configured on the 1TB block storage volume, not the local NVMe.
-While marketed as "high-speed," this virtual block storage attached to the instance typically performs slower than local SSDs but offers advantages in flexibility, snapshots, and volume management.
+The local NVMe delivers strong sequential write performance at 1465 MiB/s (measured with fio), providing ample disk bandwidth for our data loading workloads.

 This configuration represents a practical mid-range setup - not the smallest instance that would struggle with parallel workloads, nor an oversized machine that would mask performance characteristics.
 In my experience, this sweet spot helps identify real bottlenecks rather than just throwing hardware at the problem.